GENERAL INFORMATION: 503-823-4000

-C. The deposited funds shall be disbursed by the City Treasurer on order of the Commissioner In Charge of the improvement project and after approval by the City Auditor.
+C. The deposited funds shall be disbursed by the City Treasurer on order of the Commissioner In Charge of the improvement project and after approval by the Revenue Division.
 Disbursements shall be made as follows:

 1. Contract payments shall be paid directly to the contractor;

 2. Engineering fees and overhead shall be paid to the appropriate fund as revenue after the final cost of the contract has been determined.